rniemela77/discord-bot/README.md

 - frontend: add screen that shows main tasks for all users. show users avatar, progress, etc.
 - frontend: add session/cookie storage, make user not have to login
 - heroku: add deploy/build scripts
-- build:Use package like Concurrently to create a npm dev script
+- build: Use package like Concurrently to create a npm dev script
 - consider using gzip. app.use(compression()) is a good idea
 - frontend: fix title/description
 - frontend: add a favicon